-There are two hormonal methods of Emergency Contraception Pills available: progestin-only pills (Plan B) and combined estrogen and progestin pills (Yuzpe Regimen or Ovral).
-In both kinds, the pills are more effective the sooner they are taken, but they can be taken up to 120 hours (5 days) after unprotected vaginal intercourse.
+There are two hormonal methods of Emergency Contraception Pills available: progestin-only pills (Plan B) and combined estrogen and progestin pills (Yuzpe Regimen).
+In both methods, the pills are more effective the sooner they are taken, but they can be taken up to 120 hours (5 days) after unprotected vaginal intercourse.

 The IUD prevents pregnancy by making the uterus inhospitable to sperm.

 - If the woman has not yet ovulated, (pre-ovulation), the IUD

 - prevents fertilization (the copper acts as an effective spermicide, destroying sperm)

 - If the woman has already ovulated (post-ovulation), the IUD

 - prevents implantation due to the uterine lining's disturbance at insertion.

 EC can be used in cases of unprotected intercourse and method failure.
 Some instances where EC could be used are as follows: